Viaplay Group: History

 In July 2023, Vivendi's Canal+ Group acquired a 12% minority stake in Viaplay Group for an undisclosed amount of money.
-In January 2024, Canal+, in association with PPF, increased its stake to 29%, planning to raise 4 billion krona ($391 million) in order to write down 2 billion krona of debt and renegotiate terms of debt totalling an estimated 14.6 billion krona.
+In January 2024, Canal+, in association with PPF, increased its stake to 29%, planning to raise 4 billion Swedish krona (SEK) ($391 million) in order to write down 2 billion krona of debt and renegotiate terms of debt totalling an estimated 14.6 billion krona.

-In November 2023, it was announced that Viaplay Group sold its U.K.-based sports streamer and pay TV channel operator, Premier Sports back to SSBL Limited, just a little over a year after they had become Viaplay channels.
+In November 2023, it was announced that Viaplay Group had sold its U.K.-based sports streamer and pay TV channel operator, Premier Sports, back to SSBL Limited, just a little over a year after they had become Viaplay channels.

 Company structure

 The streaming service Viaplay in the Nordics

-Viaplay Group operates the streaming service (SVOD) Viaplay, which launched as Viasat OnDemand in Sweden 2007, in 2011 it was rebranded Viaplay.
+Viaplay Group operates the subscription video on demand (SVOD) streaming service Viaplay, which launched as Viasat OnDemand in Sweden 2007, in 2011 it was rebranded Viaplay.

-Viaplay Group previously operated Viafree, a free streaming service (AVOD) in Denmark, Finland, Norway and Sweden.
-On 29 November 2021, NENT Group announced that Viafree will soon to be part of Paramount Global (under Pluto TV), with the announcement that the said AVOD streamer will be integrated into Pluto TV on 18 May 2022.
+Viaplay Group previously operated Viafree, an advertising video on demand (AVOD) streaming service in Denmark, Finland, Norway, and Sweden.
+On 29 November 2021, NENT Group announced that Viafree would soon to be part of Paramount Global (under Pluto TV), with the announcement that the said AVOD streamer will be integrated into Pluto TV on 18 May 2022.

-On 1 April 2020, Viaplay launched in Iceland, as the final Nordic market to launch the streaming service, making Viaplay available in all Nordic countries, which was first announced in 2019.
+On 1 April 2020, Viaplay launched in Iceland, the final Nordic market to launch the streaming service, making Viaplay available in all Nordic countries, which was first announced in 2019.

 On 24 June 2020, Viaplay's Finnish service merged with rival Elisa Viihde Aitio, owned by Elisa, to form Elisa Viihde Viaplay.